krazeelegz/LHL_lighthouse_browser/README.md

 Lighthouse Browser
 ============

 We're going to build a command-line browser.
 It will allow us to fetch a web page and display some general information about that page.
+Since it is a light version of a browser (or perhaps built at Lighthouse), we're going to call this app "Lightbrow" ... clever eh?

-It will look something [like this](http://d.pr/i/eyzh/3Dt5eu0n)
+It will be a REPL interface and [look something like this](http://d.pr/i/eyzh/3Dt5eu0n) while running.

 We'll be using Ruby's built-in Net::HTTP library to fetch the page and then using Nokogiri to parse the HTML the page returns.

+A lot of the mundane REPL code is pre-written for you.

 ## Learning Goals